Tiger Bay Wildlife Management Area

 Tiger Bay Wildlife Management Area (WMA) is an extensive wetland in north central Volusia County, near Daytona Beach.
 The area is part of the more than 31,000-acre Tiger Bay State Forest.
 The wildlife management area is bisected by U.S. 92 between Deland and Daytona.
 Most of the area is cypress swamps and pine-palmetto flatwoods, which burned during the extensive wildfires of 1998.

 Recreational opportunities on Tiger Bay WMA include hunting, fishing on several ponds, wildlife viewing, hiking, picnicking, horseback riding, and bicycling (on designated forest roads).
 Wildlife that make their home on the area include white-tailed deer, wild turkey, black bear, wood stork, wading birds and Bachman's sparrow.

 Add your bird observations to the Tiger Bay Forest WMA eBird Hotspot.

 Children under the age of 16 are required to wear a helmet when horseback riding on public lands.
 For more detailed information go to Nicole's Law.
 All horseback riders must have proof of current negative Coggins Test results for their horses when on state lands.

 Rules Regarding Dogs

-- View FWC's Regulations Summary for Tiger Bay for an area map, hunting seasons, permits, fees, and area regulations.
+- View FWC's regulations summary brochure for Tiger Bay WMA for an area map, hunting seasons, permits, fees and area regulations.